 Here’s a common pain point that I see in my project management coaching practice: project managers with an overwhelming workload who are unsure how to turn the situation around.
 The overload generally stems from running too many projects at once, or not having enough support when managing that big project.
-Plus, as project leads they don’t want to appear “weak” by saying no to more work, so they try to run faster in order to get everything done in order to both satisfy and impress stakeholders.
+Plus, as project leads they don’t want to appear “weak” by saying no to more work, so they try to run faster to get everything done to both satisfy and impress stakeholders.

 As a result, tasks and emails pile up, and they have insufficient time to engage the stakeholders and properly plan the project.
 Then, they inadvertently end up firefighting their way through the execution phase, which adds to the overwhelm (and poor results).